mukulembezewil/mernsocial2/docs/GettingStarted.md

       - cors: A middleware for handling Cross-Origin Resource Sharing (CORS) to enable or restrict access to your API from different domains.
       - dotenv: Loads environment variables from a .env file into process.env, making it easier to manage configuration settings.
       - gridfs-stream: A library for working with GridFS, a specification for storing large files (e.g. images, videos) in MongoDB.
       - multer: Middleware for handling multipart/form-data, commonly used for uploading files in forms.
+See (a) MULTIPART/FORM-DATA below.
       - multer-gridfs-storage: An extension for Multer that allows you to store uploaded files directly in GridFS
       - helmet: A package for adding security-related HTTP headers to enhance the security of your Express application.
       - morgan: A logging middleware that helps you log incoming HTTP requests to your server, useful for debugging and monitoring.